Muhajir

 Trade Relations

-Muhajirs are actively involved in trade and commerce, contributing to Pakistan's economy and engaging in business with diverse communities.
+Muhajirs are actively involved in trade and commerce, contributing to Pakistan's economic landscape.

 Shared Artistic Projects

-Collaborations in music and literature are common, with Muhajirs participating in national arts festivals and cultural events.
+Collaborations in music and literature are common, with Muhajirs contributing to Pakistan's cultural richness.

 Intercultural Marriages